vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 ![](./img/updater.png)

 Next you need to actually use this mutation in `CreatePage.js`.
 The only problem left right now is that in `CreatePage`, you don't have access to the `viewerId` at the moment - but it's a required argument for the mutation.
-At this point, you _could_ use `react-router` and pass simply pass the `viewerId` from the `ListPage` on to the `CreatePage` component.
+At this point, you _could_ use `react-router` and simply pass the `viewerId` from the `ListPage` on to the `CreatePage` component.
 However, we want to make proper use of Relay and each component should be responsible for its own data dependencies.

 So, we'll add another `QueryRenderer` for the `CreatePage` component where the `viewerId` can be fetched.
 Open `CreatePage.js` and update `render` as follows: